Problem Barking: A Positive Approach

 Falling back on rewarding undesired behavior is a big temptation, but resist the urge to give up.
 Training is hard work and requires diligence and consistency.
 Your bond with your dog strengthens every time you utilize reward-based training and they’ll come to look forward to your training sessions.

 What challenges have you faced when living with problematic barking?
-Share your successes and ask questions on our social channels.
+Share your successes and ask questions below.